-Correlation is a measure of the similarity between two waveforms.
-It is a method of time-domain analysis that is particularly useful for detecting periodic signals buried in noise, for establishing coherence between random signals, and for establishing the sources of signals and their transmission times.
+Correlation is a comparison between two waveforms and the measurement of the agreement.
+It is a time-domain analysis methodology that is particularly used in detecting periodic signals hidden in the noise, determining coherence between random signals, and determining signal sources and their transmission times.

-For discrete or digital signals, the sum of matching sub-pulses:
+For discrete or digital signals, it is a time function of the number of corresponding partial pulses:

-…where the time shift τ or m is called the lag.
+…where τ or m is the respective time difference or delay (lag).

 - Jonathan Yaakov Stein: “Digital Signal Processing: A Computer Science Perspective”, Wiley-Interscience, 2000, ISBN 0-471-29546-9, p.
 354